slugbyte/unruly-worker.nvim/README.md

 workflow and relationship with vim.

 After using vim as my only editor for more than 5 years I still had trouble remembering commands.
-I was proficient enough for my needs, but my skills platued far short of where I wanted them to be.
+I was proficient enough for my needs, but my skills plateaued far short of where I wanted them to be.
 No matter how many times I played vim golf or studied the cheat sheet, I continued to be annoyingly inefficient.